jaimeiniesta/openmaize-phoenix/README.md

 * web/router.ex
   * calling the Openmaize plugs
 * web/controllers/admin_controller.ex
+  * how authorization is handled -- using the plug function `authorize`
   * how the login GET request is handled
   * no logic is needed to handle the login POST request and the logout request
     * these are handled by the Openmaize.LoginoutCheck plug.